SRNV/Ogone/README.md

 at this point, it means Ogone has to read something that is undefined because it's all new to code component only in a switch statement.

+### ok but def ?
+`def` means 'definition' (like Python), this custom statement let you define the data of your component.
+`def` is the area that only accepts YAML

 ### output

 Ogone will wrap your code into a tiny function which takes 3 arguments.